Review of Stand on Zanzibar (1968)

 “The rest is just exposure to information, and why should anybody look at one wave on the sea?” (page 433).

 Mostly, but not entirely, wholesale extrapolative SF.
 This is the definitive Apollo-/Woodstock-era SF novel.
-It is clearly marked by its origins: Fifty years after it was written it is one of William Gibson’s “worlds behind you”, an alternative past that no longer seemed possible when we passed it by.
+It is clearly marked by its origins: Fifty years after it was written it is one of William Gibson’s “worlds behind you”—a phrase he adopted from The Velvet Underground song “Sunday Morning”—an alternative past that no longer seemed possible when we passed it by.
 Slide rules are still relevant, computers are still huge and centralized, the AI is patterned after the 1959 General Problem Solver, there is no Internet and despite the central importance of genetic manipulation to the story there is no editing of genes as with He Jankui’s abuse of CRISPR, merely stochastic “tectogenetics” equivalent to pre-GMO radiation bombardment.
 Palmistry may be efficacious and there are unspecified native organisms on the Moon (page 424).

 In a more intimate form of failure, population density causes maniacal killing sprees, known as runnning amok, hence the slang term “muckers”.
 The 2019 Kyoto Animation arson incident took place during my reading, and you won’t find an event more strongly reminiscent of Brunner’s muckers, but Brunner was clearly wrong about the psychological effects of overcrowding and he was wrong in a boring, spectacle-centric fashion.
 He also doesn’t explain the crowding itself: He mentions that personal cars are no longer needed in NYC but he gives no concrete reason for the apparent lack of housing construction projects.